51Degrees/pipeline-java/Gaps-vs-spec.md

     [reference implementation notes](https://github.com/51Degrees/specifications/blob/main/pipeline-specification/reference-implementation-notes.md#builders).
     Suggest either marking it and related base classes obsolete or spending some effort to investigate how the downsides could be mitigated.
+  - There is no support in the pipeline or builders for relative paths in general.
+Device detection engine supports relative paths to a limited extent using shared logic in the native code.
 - Usage sharing
   - Java usage sharing code does not generate a snippet on startup containing the static parts of each usage message.
 This has already been implemented for C# and Node.